 Google approved my Adsense application today.
-I read a lot of articles to find the easiest way to add Adsense code to my blog this afternoon.
+I read a lot of articles to find an easier way to add Adsense code to my blog this afternoon.
 There are quite a few plugins doing this.
-Seems like Adsense Deluxe and Post Layout have the best reputation.
-But I prefered no more plugins.
-There were already many plugins installed on my site, so I was worried that too many plugins may slow down my site or cause conflicts.
-I chose to edit the source code of Wordpress directly and it turns out to be not that hard.
+It seems like the Adsense Deluxe and the Post Layout have the best reputation.
+But I prefer to have no more plugins.
+There are already a lot of plugins installed on my site, so I'm afraid that too many plugins may slow down my site or cause conflicts.
+I choose to edit the source code of Wordpress directly and it turns out to be not that hard.
 Here is a small summary.

 Get Adsense Code

-It's very easy to get your code in Google's new Adsense interface.
-Just go to your Adsense page, choose tab "My ads", click on the "+New ad unit" button, fill the form following the instructions, and then click the button "Save and get code".
-You can generate different kinds of Ads code as well as Search, Feeds or Game code for different area on your web page.
+It's easy to get your code in the new Adsense interface.
+Just go to your Adsense page, choose the tab "My ads", click on the "+New ad unit" button, fill the form following the instructions, and then click the button "Save and get code".
+You can generate different kinds of Ads code as well as Search, Feeds or Game code for different areas on your web page.
 Then, copy the code for future use.

 Put Ads on Your Site

-You can put advertisements anywhere on you site if you like.
+You can put advertisements anywhere on your site if you like.
 But it would be better if you consider carefully about the reading experience for your readers.
-Good advertisements will not only benefit the advertiser but also enrich the content of you site.
-I don't like annoying advertisements to affect to my readers.
+Good advertisements not only benefits the advertiser but also enrich the content of your site.
+I don't like annoying advertisements to affect my readers.
 So I just put a 200x200 square on the bottom of the Sidebar and a 468x15 link box at the end of every single post.

 1.Side bar ads:

-To put advertisement on your side bar, a Text Widget is enough.
+To put the advertisement on your sidebar, a Text Widget is enough.
 Click "Appearance" then "Widgets" in your dashboard.
 Drag and drop a Text Widget into the "Sidebar" area.
 Then enter a title for this widget if you like.
 I used "Ads by Google".
-After that, paste your Adsense code to the text area below, and that's it.
+After that, paste your Adsense code into the text area below, and that's it.

 2. Post ads:

 Click "Appearance" then "Editor" to edit the source code of your current theme.
-Choose file
+Choose the file

 single.php on the right.